sshreyeah/EDA-with-Python/14. Data Normalization and Data Type Conversion/README.md

-# Experiment 14: Data Normalization and Encoding of Categorical Variables in Python
+# Experiment 14 — Data Normalization & Encoding of Categorical Variables in Python

 ---

 ## Aim

-To study and implement data preprocessing techniques using Python.
-The experiment focuses on normalization methods and encoding of categorical variables using Pandas and Scikit-learn.
+To understand and implement essential data preprocessing techniques using Python libraries such as Pandas and Scikit-learn.
+The experiment focuses on:

+* Data Normalization techniques: Min-Max Scaling, Z-Score Standardization, and Decimal Scaling.
+* Encoding categorical variables: Label Encoding, One-Hot Encoding, and Dummy Encoding.

 ---

 ## Introduction

-In real-world data analysis and machine learning tasks, raw data is often inconsistent and not directly suitable for modeling.
-Data preprocessing is an essential step to clean, transform, and prepare the data.
+In practical data science workflows, raw data is rarely in a usable format.
+Before applying machine learning algorithms, preprocessing is required to improve data quality and ensure compatibility.

-Two important preprocessing techniques are:
+Two major preprocessing tasks are:

-1. Data Normalization:
+### 1. Data Normalization

-   Numerical features often have different ranges.
-For example, product prices may be in thousands, while ratings lie between 1 and 5.
-Without normalization, larger values dominate the model.
-Normalization scales features into a comparable range.
+Numerical features in datasets often have different scales.
+For example, product prices may range in thousands while ratings remain within a small range.
+If not scaled properly, larger values dominate model behavior.
+Normalization adjusts feature values to a comparable scale without altering relationships.

-2. Encoding Categorical Variables:
+### 2. Encoding Categorical Variables

 Machine learning models require numerical input.
-Categorical values such as gender or department must be converted into numeric form using encoding techniques.
+Categorical attributes such as gender, department, or payment method must be converted into numeric representations using encoding techniques.

+This experiment demonstrates these techniques using both manually created datasets and real-world datasets.

 ---

 ## Libraries Used

-Pandas:
-Used for data manipulation and handling tabular data through DataFrames.

-NumPy:
+### Pandas

+Used for data handling and manipulation.
+It provides DataFrames and functions for preprocessing tasks such as normalization and encoding.

+### NumPy

-Provides numerical operations such as mean, standard deviation, and array calculations.
+Supports numerical operations like mean, standard deviation, and array computations used during normalization.

-Scikit-learn:
+### Scikit-learn

-Provides preprocessing tools like LabelEncoder for converting categorical values into numbers.
+Provides preprocessing utilities.
+The LabelEncoder class is used to convert categorical labels into numerical values.

 ---